 This mountain overlooking the sea is part of the regional park by the same name, Parco del Conero, a 6,000-hectare coastal reserve encompassing part of the territory of Ancona, and the coastal villages of Sirolo, Numana and Camerano.

 My base for the trip was the charming little town of Sirolo, a medieval borgo standing on a hill, with panoramic views of the coast.
-Sirolo has been dubbed ‘the pearl of the Adriatic’, and a little jewel it is, with its narrow cobblestone alleys (vigoli), the stone arch marking the entrance to the old part of town, the bell tower, and the lovely piazzetta, full of bars where to enjoy an aperitivo, with views of the sea.
+Sirolo has been dubbed ‘the pearl of the Adriatic’, and a little jewel it is, with its narrow cobblestone vigoli (alleys), the stone arch marking the entrance to the old part of town, the bell tower, and the lovely piazzetta, full of aperitivo hotspots with views of the sea.

 [San Michele, the main beach of Sirolo on the Conero Riviera.]

 As the avid walker I am, one thing I really enjoyed is that most beaches can only be accessed on foot, by way of trails descending, sometimes steeply, to the shore below.
 Sirolo’s main beach is San Michele, reachable through a 15-minute walk from the town center, through the woods of the Parco della Repubblica.
 San Michele is equipped with umbrellas and chairs, but most of the beach is free.
 There are also a couple of bars.
 Next to it is the Spiaggia dei Sassi Neri, whose seabed is formed by dark rocks which give the water a specially dark hue; while on the other side is the half-moon shaped Spiaggia Urbani; all three of them have been awarded the Blue Flag, which certifies that the beaches meet the standards of the Foundation for Environmental Education.